webix-hub/docs/data/api/treestatecheckbox_uncheckitem.md

 uncheckItem
 =============
-@short:unchecks the checkbox	related to the specified item
+@short:unchecks the checkbox in the tree item

 @params: